kinjalray/Advanced-Analytics/README.md

 # Advanced Analytics @ U-Mich

-This is a repository of assignments & projects completed in my Advanced Analytics class at the University of Michigan.
+A collection of assignments & projects completed in my Advanced Analytics class at the University of Michigan.

-Skills Covered:
+Skills Learned:
-- Data Visualization
+- Data Visualization: ggplots
 - Predictive Analytics
 - Prescriptive Analytics